fbpx

 The MiCA Regulations categorize assets into three types:

-• Electronic money tokens (EMT, stablecoins backed by fiat currency).
+• Electronic money tokens (E-money tokens, EMT, stablecoins backed by fiat currency).
 In Section IV they are labeled as e-money and issuers are required to notify the authorities 40 days before the issuance of the coin or the commencement of trading in them.

 • Other tokens.
 Section II notes that if, within 12 months from the start of a token offering, the total amount of the offering exceeds €1 million, the issuer must notify the Regulator.

-MiCA’s legislative rules cover the activities of exchanges providing exchanges, crypto platforms, crypto coin issuers, crypto wallets, and crypto asset advisory and management companies.
+MiCA’s legislative rules cover the activities of exchanges providing exchanges, crypto platforms, crypto asset issuers, crypto wallets, and crypto asset services advisory and management companies.

 The new rules state that: